LCR-ADS-Lab/TAALED/docs/README.md

 # Tool for the Automatic Analysis of Lexical Diversity (TAALED)

 TAALED is a Python package for calculating lexical diversity (LD) indices developed by [Kristopher Kyle](https://kristopherkyle.github.io/professional-webpage/).
-The package is designed for the researchers, students, and teachers in (applied) linguistics needing to calculate LD indices that are stable across different text lengths (i.e., revised LD indices) as well as classic LD incides.
+The package is designed for the researchers, students, and teachers in (applied) linguistics needing to calculate LD indices that are stable across different text lengths (i.e., revised LD indices) as well as classic LD indices.
 This documentation page is contributed by [Hakyung Sung](https://hksung.github.io) and [Masaki Eguchi](https://masakieguchi.weebly.com) in the [LCR-ADS lab](https://lcr-ads-lab.github.io/LCR-ADS-Home/) at the University of Oregon.

 # Quick Start Guides